How to determine who is at fault in a collision: a guide

 However, if you hit a living, moving animal, or a moving inanimate object hits you (like rubber from an exploded truck tire), you can make a claim if you have comprehensive coverage on your policy.
 In the eyes of the insurer, since the animal (or road debris) was moving, you couldn’t have been expected to know where it would go, and so it isn’t your fault for hitting it.
 If you don’t have comprehensive and collision coverage, you’ll have to pay for property damages out of pocket.

 Most people carry both comprehensive and collision coverage (if they decide they want optional coverage in case their vehicle is damaged).
 You can carry comprehensive coverage on your policy without adding collision, but you can’t carry collision without comprehensive in the majority of cases.
-Since collision is normally much more expensive, some people will leave it off their policy (though people with loans are required to have collision coverage).
+Since collision coverage is normally much more expensive, some people will leave it off their policy (though people with loans are required to have collision coverage).
 But, people who still want their vehicles to be covered against theft, vandalism, fire, flooding, and animals should add comprehensive coverage.
-This means that if this person wrecks his car (by hitting roadkill, or another stationary object in the road, for example) then he has no coverage to get it repaired, but if this person happens to hit a (living) deer in the road, then the damage would be covered under comprehensive.
+This means that if this person wrecks his car (by hitting roadkill, or another stationary object in the road, for example) then he has no coverage to get it repaired, but if this person happens to collide with a living deer in the road, then the damage would be covered under comprehensive.